Updated June 22, 2020.

 Hep A Ab, Total: Hepatitis A is a viral infection of the liver.
 This tests for the presence of hepatitis A antibodies.
 Elevated levels reflect immunity either through previous vaccination or exposure to the illness.

-Hep B Ab, Total: Hepatitis B is a viral infection of the liver.
+Hep B Ab, IgG: Hepatitis B is a viral infection of the liver.
 This tests for the presence of hepatitis B antibodies.
 Elevated levels reflect immunity either through previous vaccination or exposure to the illness.

 C-reactive protein (CRP): This test assesses levels of an inflammatory marker that can be elevated in various situations, including infectious, autoimmune, and rheumatologic conditions.